CNA Nurse Assistant Training & Testing

 - Transitioning from Student to Employee

 The first part of our nurse assistant training takes place in the classroom.
 During classroom training, students will learn all aspects of patient care, through lectures as well as hands-on demonstrations and practice.
-Students are also certified in CPR, or CPRO in some locations.
+Students are also certified in CPR.

 Upon completion of the classroom training students will begin the second part of the program which consists of clinical training.
 During clinical training students will work directly with patients in a health care facility.
-You will be supervised by a Licensed Nurse, who is licensed by the State as a Nurse Assistant Training Instructor.
+You will be supervised by a licensed nurse, who is approved by the state as a Nurse Assistant Training Instructor.
 During your clinical rotation experience you will work side by side with other aides, nurses and medical professionals.
 You will learn what working as a certified nurse assistant is like every day in a long-term care facility.

 - Textbook, Student Handbook, Study Guides & all Skill Supplies